Kulasus/APPS-2.0/README.md

 This file contains functions based around taking function parameters from C to assembler and returning values using RAX register.
 ### Parameters Realtime
 This file contains other functions based around taking function parameters from C to assembler and returng values using RAX register.
 This functions were in realtime test.
+### Divide&Conquer
+This file contains functions based around division, multiplication, using stack and conditional movement
 ## Authors:
 [@Kulasus](https://github.com/Kulasus), [@lolray](https://github.com/lolray)